 - When you are completely happy with the texture of the bath bomb mixture, press it into a mold.
 Press down firmly so that its tightly packed into the mold with no cavities.
 You can level the top by placing a piece of waxed paper on top and smoothing it down with a few strokes.

 - Leave the bath bombs to set for at least 24 hours before trying to remove them.Once these bubbly bath bombs have been removed from the mold, and as long as they feel hard enough, they should be ready to use.
 If they still feel soft, give them another 24 hours to finish drying out.

-Making bath bombs is always great fun, and they are so easy and cost effect to make.
+Learning how to make bath bombs at home is always great fun, and they are so easy and cost-effective to make.